Dog-Friendly Southern Highlands, NSW: Visiting with a Dog

 • A central section of Centennial Park, in Bowral

-• The southeast corner of Seymour Park, in Moss Vale (including a Stick Library!)
+• The southeast half of Seymour Park, in Moss Vale (including a Stick Library!)

 • Jordan’s Crossing, just north of Bindar Crescent, in Bundanoon

-Each of the off-leash exercise areas are fenced, except for Jordan’s Crossing, although there are plans for a fenced dog park to be built at this spot.
+Each of the other off-leash exercise areas are also now fenced, including the latest fenced dog park at Jordan’s Crossing.
 Check out the signs at each park indicating the rules for usage, including to keep your pet under effective control.

 Dog-Friendly Cafes in the Southern Highlands